EssentialsX/Essentials/.github/ISSUE_TEMPLATE/help.md

 NOTE: Failure to fill out this template properly may result in your issue being
       delayed or ignored.

-Don't put anything inside this block, as it will be hidden when you post your issue.
-Make sure to also not type between any arrows in the template, as this text will also be hidden.
+Don't type between any arrows in the template, as this text will be hidden.
+This includes this header block and any other explanatory text blocks.

 Want faster support?
 Come join our Discord server to get help from both developers and community members: https://discord.gg/F7gexAQ